harrycresswell/harry/content/page/ecommerce.md

 [eCommerce Website Project Planner](https://harrycresswell.typeform.com/to/JlvvVS)

-The aim of the project planner is to get a better understanding of where you’re currently at with the planning of your website, and what’s required from the project.
-This will get me up to speed and make sure we’re both be on the same page from the start.
-From here I’ll get a good of where to take the project next.
+The aim of the project planner is to get a better understanding of what stage you’re currently at with the planning of your website, and what’s required from the project.
+This will help make sure we’re both on the same page before we begin.

-Following this we can jump on a call to discuss specific requirements, and if all is well get the project underway.
+Following this we can jump on a call to discuss the project in more detail and identify any specific requirements.
+Then if all is well we can get the project underway.

-If you have any questions at any point then please let me know!